apache/arrow/docs/source/cpp/compute.rst

   Note that the output can have less than *N* elements if the input has less than *N* distinct values.

-  The mode kernel is not a proper aggregate (it is actually a vector function, see below).

 * \(5) Output is Int64, UInt64 or Float64, depending on the input type.

 * \(6) Output is Float64 or input type, depending on QuantileOptions.

-  The quantile kernel is not a proper aggregate (it is actually a vector function, see below).

-* \(6) tdigest/t-digest computes approximate quantiles, and so only needs a fixed amount of memory.
+* \(7) tdigest/t-digest computes approximate quantiles, and so only needs a fixed amount of memory.
 See the `reference implementation
   <https://github.com/tdunning/t-digest>`_ for details.